MIT-LCP/Shakespeare-Method/README.md

 Step 2 is described in detail in Bright RA, Bright-Ponte, SJ, Palmer LA, Rankin, SK, Blok S. Use of Diagnosis Codes to Find Blood Transfusion Adverse Events in Electronic Health Records. medRxiv 2020.12.30.20218610.  https://doi.org/10.1101/2020.12.30.20218610.

 Steps 1, 3, and 4 are described in detail in this repository.
-An flowchart of this process can be seen below
+A flowchart of this process can be seen below.

 ![Shakespeare Method process with truncated examples](https://github.com/MIT-LCP/Shakespeare-Method/blob/main/SM_overview_pic.png)